-CNA Apprenticeship Program - Information Session (click here to register)
+CNA Training Program - Information Session (click here to register)

-Maine Medical Center offers a CNA Apprentice Program which is sponsored by MMC’s Center for Clinical and Professional Development and Portland Adult Education.
+Maine Medical Center offers a CNA Program which is sponsored and paid for by MMC’s Center for Clinical and Professional Development in conjunction with Portland Adult Education.
 The program, offered several times a year, includes classroom work, skills labs and clinical experience.
-This 8 to 9 week, 40 hour a week program consists of 24 hours of school attendance and 16 hours of Patient Companion-Sitter work on one of the many units at Maine Medical Center.
-You are a paid, full-time temporary employee with benefits while you earn your CNA certificate.
+This 8-week program consists of 24 hours of school attendance.
+You will be paid a $200.00 per week stipend while you earn your CNA certificate.

 The CNA Training Covers: